 We want to quantify how good a given IMF is able to reproduce the probability to find a Cepheid each time a star is observed.
 As known this probability depends on the apparent limiting magnitude of the sample.
-Hereafter, for simplicity, this probability is named \textit{Cepheid Fraction}.
-We aim at quantifying, within the tolerance interval, the probability that our model variant being evaluated has the same Cepheid fraction than the observations.
+Hereafter, for simplicity, this probability is called the Cepheid fraction.
+We aim at quantifying, within the tolerance interval, the probability that our model variant, which is being evaluated, has the same Cepheid fraction as the observations.
 This strategy is equivalent to the one recently proposed by \cite{Downes2015}.
-These authors applied the method to establish the fraction of stars with circumstellar discs among low mass stars and brown dwarfs.
-The method imposes to choose a tolerance threshold when comparing simulated and observed Cepheid fraction (e.g. 15\%).
-This threshold defines a tolerance interval in the two dimensional probability space established by these two Cepheids fractions.
+These authors applied the method to establish the number fraction of stars with circumstellar discs among low mass stars and brown dwarfs.
+The method imposes choosing a tolerance threshold when comparing simulated and observed Cepheid fraction (e.g. 15\%).
+This threshold defines a tolerance interval in the 2D probability space established by these two Cepheids fractions.

-Our problem is a two-state problem: for a given observed star, either it is a Cepheid or it is not, i.e. we have a "success" if the observed star is a Cepheid and a "failure" if it is not.
-As known this can be described by the binomial distribution.
+Our problem is a two-state problem: for a given observed star, either it is a Cepheid or it is not, i.e. we have a so-called success if the observed star is a Cepheid and a so-called failure if it is not.
+As already known, this can be described by the binomial distribution.

-Let's $f^{Obs}_{Cep}$ and $f^{sim-IMF}_{Cep}$ be the observed and the simulated Cepheid fraction.
-As these probabilities are independent we can write the full posterior probability distribution function in the 2D space as:
+Let $f^{Obs}_{Cep}$ and $f^{sim-IMF}_{Cep}$ be the observed and the simulated Cepheid fraction.
+Since these probabilities are independent, we can write the full posterior probability distribution function in the 2D space as

-where $P \left ( f^{obs}_{Cep} | data \right )$ and $P \left (f^{sim-IMF}_{Cep} | data \right )$ are binomial distributions, thus each of them can be computed following:
+where $P \left ( f^{obs}_{Cep} | data \right )$ and $P \left (f^{sim-IMF}_{Cep} | data \right )$ are binomial distributions, thus each of them can be computed following

-Substituting these expressions in Equation \ref{eq2} and adopting a uniform prior, the posterior full 2D probability can be expressed as:
+Substituting these expressions in Equation \ref{eq2} and adopting a uniform prior, the posterior full 2D probability can be expressed as

-where C being the normalisation constant.
-Following \cite{Downes2015} equation 3, the integral, over the full tolerance area, of the posterior probability distribution function (Equation \ref{eq4}) gives the probability that the observations and the model variant have the same Cepheid fraction.
+where C is the normalisation constant.
+Following \cite{Downes2015}, Equation 3, the integral, over the full tolerance area, of the posterior probability distribution function (Equation \ref{eq4}) gives the probability that the observations and the model variant have the same Cepheid fraction.